 - 5.2.b 4/10 Seasonal Work Schedule: Employees may observe a four (4) days per week/ten (10) hours per day work schedule under the following conditions: - 1.
-The duration of the seasonal 4/10 schedule shall run from April 1st through September 30th each year for designated road operation and fleet maintenance personnel. - 2.
-Other seasonal 4/10 schedules may be proposed provided it is: - A. Approved by the department director, and - B. Approved by a majority vote of the affected employees - 3.
-Employees shall be committed to working the 4/10 shift for the duration of its schedule unless otherwise agreed to by the employee and the Employer.
-In the absence of mutual agreement, the Employer will follow the notice requirement as
+The dates, times, and duration of the seasonal 4/10 schedule shall be determined by the appointing authority.
+The Employer will give the employee four (4) weeks' notice prior to changes made to the 4/10 seasonal work schedule, except in cases of temporary or emergency shift changes.
+A seasonal 4/10 schedule shall not be scheduled less than five and a half (5 $\frac{1}{2}$) consecutive months. - 2.
+Other seasonal 4/10 schedules may be proposed provided they are: - A. Approved by the department director, and - B. Approved by a majority vote of the affected employees.

-- above in this Article 5.2. - 4.
+- 3. Employees shall be committed to working the 4/10 shift for the duration of its schedule unless otherwise agreed to by the employee and the Employer.
+In the absence of mutual agreement, the Employer will follow the notice requirement as above in this Article 5.2. - 4.
 The schedule may be proposed either by the Employer or by the employees and shall include the proposed hours of work as well as the duration, days off and affected classification. - 5.
 The employees' days off shall be consecutive unless the affected employees and the Employer agree otherwise. - 6.
 Holiday compensation shall be paid as provided in Article 10. - 7.
 Sick leave shall accrue and be utilized as provided in Article 13. - 8.
 Vacation or alternative leave shall accrue and be utilized as provided in Articles 11 and 12. - 9.
 Except for legitimate emergencies, employees shall not be obligated to work overtime on a Friday or Monday off, whichever is applicable, on at least two (2) such days during a month except by mutual agreement. - Flex-Time: If mutually agreed upon by the employee and the employee's immediate supervisor, flex hours may be approved if the flex hours do not interfere with workload requirements.
 Flex hours shall be defined as any irregular starting or stopping time within the employee's scheduled work period (i.e. workday), and must be approved in advance.
 Employees working an adjusted workday must flex their hours within the same workweek. - Job-Sharing: Job-sharing is the scheduling of two employees in a single position who work a regular schedule on alternate hours, days or weeks.
-Total hours worked by employees in a job-share arrangement are usually equivalent to the hours worked by one full-time employee. - Emergency Schedule Changes.
-During periods of emergency, as defined by Article 9.2, changes of shift can be made with eight (8) hours' notice, provided the employee has eight (8) hours off between the two (2) shifts.
+Total hours worked by employees in a job-share arrangement are usually equivalent to the hours worked by one full-time employee. - Public Works Temporary or Emergency Schedule Changes.
+During periods of emergency, as defined by Article 9.2, or during situations that require staffing to be temporarily assigned to accomplish operational needs, changes of shift can be made with eight (8) hours' notice, provided the employee has eight (8) hours off between the two (2) shifts.